 This recipe is very much a gourmet version of the well known marshmallow because it has two of my favorite ingredients, honey and vanilla beans.
 I like to buy the honey raw because it is in it’s purest form.
 I know vanilla beans are pricey, but they make these sooooo good and it’s worth trying at least once.
 This recipe can be made with vanilla extract instead, but I would add it in when the marshmallows are being whipped instead of when the honey is boiling like when you add the beans in.
 These marshmallows have a wonderful floral taste from the honey AND a warm and rich taste from the vanilla.
 They are SO easy that you will never want a store bought marshmallow again!

-*Sprinkle the gelatin over the water in the same bowl you will be doing your mixing in.
+- Sprinkle the gelatin over the water in the same bowl you will be doing your mixing in.
 Let sit for 5 minutes so that the gelatin is absorbed by the water.
-Meanwhile, oil and 13×9 inch baking pan.

-*Pour into prepared baking pan and let set at room temperature, overnight, uncovered.
+- Pour into the prepared baking pan and let set at room temperature, overnight, uncovered.
 This is the hard part…. you cannot cut them until the next day.

 - Remove the marshmallows from the pan when they are set.

 - Sprinkle a cutting board with powdered sugar and use a knife to cut the marshmallows.